 Here’s what I mean when I use certain names or terms.
 You can also read this new sonnet (#155).

-- Willy, or Shakspere, Shaksper, Shaxper, Shax, or (thanks to Jeff) Shaggy: The front, the myth, the straw man, the convenient untruth.
+- Willy, Poet-Ape, Shakspere, Shaksper, Shaxper, Shax, or (thanks to Jeff) Shaggy: The front, the myth, the straw man, the convenient untruth.
 The parsimonious plaintiff of doubtful literacy from Stratford-upon-Avon.
 The Merchant of Warwickshire.
 My legacy’s usurper.
 Not Shakespeare.
-As to the actual spelling, your guess is as good as his.
+As to the actual spelling of his surname, your guess is as good as his.

 - I know there is Spenser’s Tears of the Muses, ‘pleasant Willy’ referring to me, and so on.
 I’m not contradicting that, I’m just leaving it alone, to minimise confusion.
 When I say Willy, I mean the Stratford fellow.